andy-j-block/COVID_Web_Scraper/README.md

 <details><summary><strong><em>get_JH_data</em></strong></summary>
 <p>

-This function performs a Git pull on the JH repo stored in the `JH_data` folder.
-It uses the `subprocess` module to open a Git bash using the executable found in the `git_bash_exe` variable.
-It also employs a context manager to take care of opening and closing the subprocess.
+This function performs a Git pull on the JH repo stored in the `JH_data` subfolder.
+It uses the `GitPython` module by creating a Git class object, giving it the `JH_data_dir` as the target folder, and using the pull() method to perform the git pull.

 </p>
 </details>